Lecrapouille/zipper/README.md

 zipper.close();
 ```

-- Constructor with password and opening `ziptest.zip` (shall be already present).
+- Constructor with a password and opening `ziptest.zip` (shall be already present).

 ```c++
 Zipper unzipper("ziptest.zip", "mypassword");